Fall 2025

 Themes in Natural Law Jurisprudence

 A seminar for law students on current debates in American jurisprudence about the relationship between moral reasoning and the positive law.
+Led by Sherif Girgis.
 More info…

 Liberal Education and the Modern University

 A reading group about the purpose of liberal education and how the experience of liberal education has been changed in the context of the modern university.
+Led by Peter Wicks.
 More info…

 Friday Speaker Series

-(For full details and to RSVP click here)
+(For full details of events in this series click here)

 The Moral Status of AI: Might God Make a Difference?